-PNE Enterprise was awarded funding from the Reece Foundation to deliver the New Young Person’s and Disadvantaged Individual’s Employability Support programme which supported people in the North East of England to start and grow their business.
+PNE Enterprise was awarded funding from the Reece Foundation to deliver the New Young Person’s and Disadvantaged Individual’s Employability Support programme, which supported people in the North East of England to start and grow a business.

-Running between April 2014 and June 2017, the programme supported hundreds of aspiring entrepreneurs and start-ups to overcome diverse challenges by building their confidence, growing their knowledge and giving them the skills they need to pursue entrepreneurship.
+Running between April 2014 and June 2017, the programme supported over a thousand aspiring entrepreneurs and start-ups to overcome diverse challenges by building their confidence, growing their knowledge and giving them the skills they need to pursue entrepreneurship.

-With funding from the Reece Foundation, PNE Enterprise delivered: 270 online support appointments, 68 courses and 986 one-to-one sessions.
-Approximately 1223 young or disadvantaged individuals were trained throughout the programme.
+Throughout the programme, PNE Enterprise delivered: 270 online support appointments, 68 courses and 986 one-to-one sessions.
+1223 young or disadvantaged individuals were trained through the programme.

 David Hall, founder of bubble tea business Manhua Cha, was just one of the individuals who received support from the programme via one-to-one appointments and workshops.
 Reflecting on the support he received from PNE Enterprise, David said: